SunoApi/SunoApi/README.md

 - Multiple account information can be set to be saved and used
 - Music Sharing Square showcases all publicly available songs
 - Enter the music feed ID to directly obtain song information
+- Support to upload pictures, according to the content of the image analysis to generate songs
 - Support multiple languages such as Chinese, English, Korean, Japanese, etc

 ### Debug